a8stract-lab/SeaK/README.md

 #### 2.1 measure the overhead of SeaK

-First, execute evaluate-SeaK.sh and log in the virtual machine.
+First,close the virtual machine and execute evaluate-SeaK.sh and log in the virtual machine.

 ```bash
 host$ ./evaluate-SeaK.sh